 The 30-Day Cleaning Challenge

-So I’ve broken things down into different sections of the home.
+Thus, I’ve segmented the 30-day cleaning tasks into a checklist.
 If you want to speed up or start elsewhere then, by all means, go for it!
 No matter how you end up with a clean home, you win the challenge!

 Before starting, you’ll need to gather some cleaning supplies.
 While some items, like a vacuum cleaner and paper towels, are likely already in your home, others, like a magic eraser, might need to be added to your arsenal.
-These are some of my favorite tools for cleaning that I think you’ll not love, but you might almost look forward to using them!
+These are some of my favorite tools for cleaning that I think you’ll love, and you might almost look forward to using them!

 - O’Cedar Mop and Bucket System – The genius part of this system is the spinner that drains soapy water off of the mop.
 You can decide just how wet you need the mop to be depending on the floor and how dirty it is.
 I use diluted All Purpose cleaner (like Lysol or Mrs. Meyers) on my non-wood floors and Murphy Oil Soap on the wood floors.